Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

 and

-for some $\eta>0\in\mR$.
-(The value of $\eta$ does not matter in the following discussion and will be postponed to discuss in Appendix~\ref{sec:eta}.)
+The value of $\eta$ does not matter in the following discussion and will be postponed to discuss in Appendix~\ref{sec:eta}.

-The second term ${J}_{\text{S}}(\Gamma)$ measures the satisfaction of each stabilizer and is similar to the case in \cite[Sec.~IV]{LBB98}.
-The additional term $J_{\text{D}}(\Gamma)$, which is convex in $\Gamma$, measures the distance between a point $\Gamma\in \mR^{3N}$ and the channel statistics $\Lambda$. {This is critical since the initial channel statistics $\Lambda$ affects the performance of BP \cite{HFI12} and this should be reflected in the energy function.} An interpretation is that an logical error would lead to larger $J_\text{D}$.
+The second term ${J}_{\text{S}}(\Gamma)$ measures the satisfaction of each check $S_m$, similar to the case in \cite[Sec.~IV]{LBB98}.
+The additional term $J_{\text{D}}(\Gamma)$, which is convex in $\Gamma$, measures the distance between a point $\Gamma\in \mR^{3N}$ and the channel statistics $\Lambda$.
+This is critical since the initial channel statistics $\Lambda$ affects the performance of BP \cite{HFI12,KL21a} and this should be reflected in the energy function.
+An interpretation is that an logical error close to $N(\cS)\setminus\pm\cS$ has small $J_\text{S}$ but large $J_\text{D}$.